lbormann/darts-caller/README.md

 - triple.{wav | mp3}
 - missed.{wav | mp3}

+### App starts and stops immediately?!

+Check your autodarts-credentials (use email-adress and password).
+If your are facing "failed keycloakautentikation Error", you probably need to disable two-factor-auth!

 ### Sound is not playing?!

 Sometimes there are sounds that are not readable.
 In this case you can convert the file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202)